-The second meeting of our North East Governance Forum takes place on Thursday 16 June 2016 at Durham County Cricket Club in Chester-le-Street and the Council is to be represented at this meeting.
+The second meeting of our North East Governance Forum takes place on Thursday 16 June 2016 at Durham County Cricket Club in Chester-le-Street at which the Authority is to be represented.
 The agenda includes:

 - a presentation from Durham Police on Cybercrime and system resilience;

 - risk register benchmarking; and

 - a governance round up of topical issues.